 - Cardioversion with drug

-- Digoxin This medication control the heart rate during resting.
+- Digoxin.
+This medication controls the heart rate during rest.
 The doctor may prescribe some additional medications such as calcium channel blockers or beta blockers while using this medication.

-- Beta blockers The Beta blockers help regulate the heart rate either at rest or during physical activity.
+- Beta-blockers.
+Beta-blockers help regulate the heart rate either at rest or during physical activity.
 The side effects of the drug may lower blood and may cause hypotension.

-- Calcium channel blockers Anti-calcium drugs affects in regulating the heart rate.
+- Calcium channel blockers.
+Anti-calcium drugs affect regulating the heart rate.
 However, it should be avoided because it can cause low blood pressure and may lead to heart failure.
 The doctor may suggest other procedures to control the heart rate including:

-If other treatments do not achieve, catheter and surgical procedures may be recommended as the alternative treatments.
-The procedures purpose to destroy a part of heart tissue that results abnormal electrical signals to bring back the normal heart rhythms.
+If other treatments do not achieve, catheter and surgical procedures may be recommended as alternative treatments.
+The procedure’s purpose to destroy a part of heart tissue that results in abnormal electrical signals to bring back normal heart rhythms.

-- Catheter ablation This treatment aims to destroy a part of heart tissue that causes atrial fibrillation. by using high frequency electric waves or radiofrequency energy through a catheter into the heart to destroy the underlying tissue.
+- Catheter ablation This treatment aims to destroy a part of heart tissue that causes atrial fibrillation. by using high-frequency electric waves or radiofrequency energy through a catheter into the heart to destroy the underlying tissue.
 This will create a scar to help the heart rhythm return to normal.
-This procedure is occationally used in patients with congestive heart failure or those who are unresponsive to antiarrhythmics drugs.
+This procedure is occasionally used in patients with congestive heart failure or those who are unresponsive to antiarrhythmic drugs.

 - Warfarin This severe anticoagulant is intended to prevent the formation of blood clots.
 Patients receiving this drug must strictly follow the doctor’s instructions and must have regular blood tests to monitor the effect of the drug on the blood to prevent bleeding that can be dangerous.

 - Newer anticoagulants These anticoagulants are often used in patients with atrial fibrillation to prevent a stroke.
-Newer anticoagulants is shorter-acting than Warfarin, and therefore does not need a blood test to monitor the effects of the drug.
-However, consult a doctor and follow the advise strictly.
+Newer anticoagulants are shorter-acting than Warfarin and therefore do not need a blood test to monitor the effects of the drug.
+However, consult a doctor and follow the advice strictly.